salbalkus/CausalTables.jl/docs/src/man/formatting.md

 # Turning Your Data Into a `CausalTable`

 One of the main purposes of CausalTables.jl is to wrap a Table of data in Julia in order to provide it as input to some other causal inference package.
 Given a Table of some data, we can turn it into a `CausalTable` by specifying the treatment, response, and control variables.

+## Tables with Causally Independent Units

 The code below demonstrates this on the Titanic dataset.
 This could be, for example, to use as input into some estimator of whether a passenger's sex caused them to survive the Titanic disaster, controlling for some baselineline covariates listed in `controls`.

 ```jldoctest titanic; output = false, filter = r"(?<=.{11}).*"s
 using CausalTables